HansWessels/gup/README.md

 - **ARJ m4** is the ARJ m4 compression methode using a 16 kB dictionary and unary encoding of the dictionary references.
 - **ARJ m7** is an extension on the **ARJ m1** format.
 It uses a 64 kB dictionary, a maximum match of 258 bytes and uses huffman encoding. m1, m2, m3 and m7 all can be depacked with the same decompression routine.
 - **n0** is a lz77 packer using a 64 kB dictionary and a maximum match of 64 kB.
 It was written for a small depacker size and a high decompression speed.
 - **n1** is a lz77 packer using a 128 kB dictionary and a maximum match of 64 kB.
-It is based on the ARJ m4 packer, using almost the same decompression routine only modified to allow for the larger dictionary size and larger matches.
+It is based on the ARJ m4 packer, using almostly the same decompression routine only modified to allow for the larger dictionary size and larger matches.
 - **n2** is a lz77 packer based on the 'nrv2s decompression in pure 68k asm by ross' code.
 I modified the format to increase depacking speed and compression ratio.
-It uses an (almost) 16 Mb dictionary.
+It uses an (almost) 16 MB dictionary.
 The maximum match is 64 kB.

 ### Compression performance

 During development the compression performance is evaluated using multiple test data sets.
 - **Calgary corpus** The [Calgary corpus](https://en.wikipedia.org/wiki/Calgary_corpus).
 I am using the 'less commonly used 18 file version which include 4 additional text files in UNIX "troff" format, PAPER3 through PAPER6' and it also includes the additional files 'readme', 'sizes' and 'sources' which came with the archive containing the Calgary corpus.
 The last three are small files and it is interesting to see how the various modes are doing with small files.
-- **atari** a set of files comming from my Atari ST harddisk.
+- **atari** a set of files coming from my Atari ST harddisk.
 It contains a lot of programs (.prg ) and Atari ST picture files (Neochrome and Degas format).
 - **mame** a large set of Mame ROM dumps.
 - **enwik8** The dataset is based on the [Hutter Prize](http://prize.hutter1.net) and contains the first 10^8 byte of Wikipedia

 ```
 Filename:  original         m1         m7         m4         n0         n1         n2
-bib          111261      35032      32722      39784       6288      35360      35661
+bib          111261      35032      32722      39784      36288      35360      35661
 book1        768771     310620     293575     344252     323797     321331     313451
 book2        610856     204854     191955     226013     209978     204206     200727
 geo          102400      67468      67211      70840      73291      70424      68711